 An entry in the reference list contains information on a specific publication, allowing readers to find the publication.
+The information is presented in a standard format, including order of information, use of italics and parentheses, and other markers to help distinguish between different parts of the reference entry.
 APA style entries follow this basic format:

 For specific examples of numerous reference formats with notes and tips, see the Common Reference List Examples page.

 Start with each author's last name, followed by a comma and the first and middle initials (or just the first initial if that is all that is provided).
 Separate each author with a comma, and include the ampersand (&) before the last name in the list.
 Note that you should include a comma even in a list of just two names.

 List authors' names in the order in which they appear on the publication.
 The order of names often carries significance, so it is important not to change the order in your listing.
 To be listed as first author for a publication usually means that person is the lead researcher on the project.

 Graves, S. J., Anders, K. C., & Balester, V. M.

 Moore, J. L., Rosinski, P., Peeples, T., Pigg, S., Rife, M. C., Brunk-Chavez, B. ...
 Tasaka, R.

 Lai, P., & Smith, L. C., eds.